France has been ready for Gazprom's 'pretext' to switch off gas - minister | Headlines

 France has been ready for Gazprom's 'pretext' to switch off gas - minister

-Gazprom is using a mere excuse to switch off natural gas deliveries to its French contractor, the energy minister in Paris said on Wednesday, but added that the country had anticipated the loss of supply.
+Gazprom is using a mere excuse to switch off natural gas deliveries to its French contractor, the energy minister in Paris said on Wednesday, adding that the country had anticipated the loss of supply.
+"As we anticipated, Russia is using gas as a weapon of war and is using Engie's way of applying the contracts as a pretext to further reduce French supplies," Agnes Pannier-Runacher said in an overnight statement.

 - Country: